PasionMovil/poderpda/site/wp-content/plugins/varnish-http-purge/readme.txt

 = Why isn't the whole cache purge working? =

 The plugin sends a PURGE command of <code>/.*</code> and `X-Purge-Method` in the header with a value of regex.
-If your Varnish server doesn't doesn't understand the wildcard, you can configure it to check for the header.
+If your Varnish server doesn't doesn't understand the wildcard or that specific method, you can configure it to check for the header.

 = How do I configure my VCL? =